Welcome to today's edition of the Rush 24-7 podcast.

 Now back to Benghazi.

-As the State Department began Tuesday to circulate a highly anticipated report into what happened in the September 11th Libya consulate attack, a separate analysis found that the first reference to an anti-Islam film that was initially blamed for sparking the attack was not detected on social media till a day later.
+As the State Department began Tuesday to circulate a highly anticipated report into what happened in the September 11th Libya consulate attack, a separate analysis found that the first reference to an anti-Islam film that was initially blamed for sparking the attack was not detected on social media until a day later.

 They looked at all of that.